Getting Started

 Watering

 Water young salad onions until they are well established, then only water during prolonged dry spells.
-Plants in containers need more frequent watering, as the compost can dry out quickly, especially in hot weather.
+Plants in containers need more frequent watering, as the can dry out quickly, especially in hot weather.

 Weeding